simonmichael/hledger/hledger/hledger.m4.md

 So auto postings can be useful for, eg, adding tax postings with a standard percentage.
 AMOUNT can be:

+- a number with no commodity symbol, like `2`.
+  The matched posting's commodity symbol will be added to this.

 - a normal amount with a commodity symbol, like `$2`.
   This will be used as-is.

-- a number with no commodity symbol, like `2`.
-  The commodity symbol from the matched posting will be added to this.

-- a multipier, which is an asterisk followed by a number, like `*2`.
+- an asterisk followed by a number, like `*2`.
   This will multiply the matched posting's amount (and total price, if any) by the number.

-- a multiplier with a commodity symbol, like `*$2`.
+- an asterisk followed by an amount with commodity symbol, like `*$2`.
-  Like a simple multiplier, but also replaces the commodity symbol with this new one.
+  This multiplies and also replaces the commodity symbol with this new one.

 Some examples: